Davy, Humphry

 Humphrey Davy was the son of the woodcarver Robert Davy.
 His mother's name was Grace Millett.
 He was born in Penzance where he went to grammar school.
 After that he attended Truro Grammar School.
 After his father's death in 1794 his guardian John Tonkin found him an apprenticeship in Penzance with the surgeon John Bingham Borlase.

-He became a chemist for an apothecary and he started conducting chemical experiments at home.
+He became a chemist for an apothecary, and he started conducting chemical experiments at home.
 In 1797 he read Lavoisier's "Traité élémentaire de chimie".
-By that time he was also writing poetry and he created paintings as well.
+By that time, he was also writing poetry and he created paintings as well.
 In 1799 one of his experiments showed that two cold substances can melt when they are rubbed to each other without any additional heat.
-Also in 1799 he was able to isolate nitrous oxide (or laughing gas) and tried it on himself.
+Also, in 1799 he was able to isolate nitrous oxide (or laughing gas) and tried it on himself.
 He inhaled it for seven minutes and was completely intoxicated.
 He realised it left no damage to people who used it and realized that it might be used as an anesthetic during operations.
-But he left it at that and it would be 45 years later before dentists would start using it as an anesthetic.
+But he left it at that, and it would be 45 years later before dentists would start using it as an anesthetic.

 In 1801 the Royal Institution in London appointed him as a lecturer and the yong Michael Faraday attended his lectures.
 An intoxication lamed him and another explosion temporary took away his eyesight in 1811.
-He hired Faraday to assist him and a long collaboration and friendship followed.
-Davy was knighted in 1812 and three days later he married a rich and very beautiful Scottish widow, Jane Apreece (1780-1855).
+He hired Faraday to assist him, and a long collaboration and friendship followed.
+Davy was knighted in 1812 and three days later he married a rich and exceptionally beautiful Scottish widow, Jane Apreece (1780-1855).

 The relation between Davy and Faraday cooled after Davy criticized Faraday and the latter halted his research in electromagnetism until Davy's death.
 In 1820 Davy was elected President of the Royal Society, succeeding Josph Banks.
 There was no formal opposition against his election but not everyone had backed him initially.
 By 1826 there was opposition against him, but he was re-elected.
-In 1827 he had a series of strokes and it became clear that he suffered from a heart disease that could kill him at any moment.
+In 1827 he had a series of strokes, and it became clear that he suffered from a heart disease that could kill him at any moment.
 He resigned from his presidency in 1827 and Davies Gilbert succeeded him.

 Davy travelled restlessly on the continent without his wife, frequently visiting an inn in Laibach where he was nursed by the daughter of the owner, Josephine Dettela.
 The first time he had been at the inn was around 1818 with Jane and Josephine had been fifteen years old at the time.

-During the last months of his life he wrote the mysterious and influential "Consolation in travel, or, The Last Days of a Philosopher".
+During the last months of his life, he wrote the mysterious and influential "Consolation in travel, or, The Last Days of a Philosopher".
 In 1829 he moved to Rome and because he could die at any time now his wife and his brother John hurried to Rome.
-His condition worsened, but he indicated that he wanted to travel once more and they moved to Geneva.
+His condition worsened, but he indicated that he wanted to travel once more, and they moved to Geneva.
 There he died and according to his will he was buried in the place where he had died.
 He left a substantial sum to Josephine Dettela.

 Related persons